 If you brush your bananas with a little lemon juice, apple juice, or even pineapple juice, this will help keep the bananas looking fresher!
 That little layer of juice helps protect the bananas from the air and slows the browning process.

-Magnolia Bakery banana pudding is best eaten within 48 hours as the bananas will start to brown and get soft.
-I’ve eaten this pudding 4 days after I made it and it was still delicious but the bananas were not at their peak anymore.
-So definitely try to eat it all within 48 hours, it’s not hard, I promise!
+Magnolia’s banana pudding is best eaten within 48 hours of being assembled as the bananas will start to brown and get soft.
+I’ve eaten this pudding 4 days after I made it and it was still delicious but the bananas were not and their peak anymore.

 Magnolia Bakery Banana Pudding